Hawwah (Gain EP): Release and promotion

 On February 28, the album's collaborative artists and track listing were revealed via the Web.
-A 25-second preview video for "Paradise Lost", one of two lead singles from the album, was released online at 3:12 PM on March 9.
+A 25-second preview video for "Paradise Lost", one of two lead singles from the album, was released online at 3:12 pm on March 9.
 A preview video for another lead single "Apple" was released online the following day.

 The entire album was released with an official music video for "Paradise Lost", and a corresponding music video for "Apple" came out a day after the EP's release.

 Upon its release, Hawwah debuted and peaked at number five on the Gaon Weekly Albums Chart.
 The album also reached number nine on the Billboard World Albums Chart for the week of March 28, 2015, becoming Gain's first appearance on any U.S. chart.

 Gain began promoting her comeback album on various music programs, starting on the March 12, 2015, broadcast of M!
 Countdown (Mnet).
 She promoted the lead singles on M!
 Countdown, Music Bank (KBS), Show!
-Music Core (MBC), The Music Trend (SBS), and The Show (SBS MTV).
+Music Core (MBC), Inkigayo (SBS), and The Show (SBS M).

 Promotions for the album were concluded by the singer's performances on You Hee-yeol's Sketchbook (KBS), aired on April 24, 2015.
 On the show, Gain performed "Paradise Lost", along with her previous hit single "Bloom" (Korean: 피어나; RR: Pieona) and her home group's mega hit "Abracadabra".